 The painter, architect and designer Vladimir Tatlin is one of the most important figures in the Russian avant-garde art movement.
 The Tatlin retrospective entitled Tatlin.
 New Art for a New World at Museum Tinguely in Basel (Switzerland) shows paintings, sculptures, objects, and his most famous work, the giant tower The Monument to the Third International.

 The above video provides you with an exhibition walk-through on the occasion of the press preview.
 We had also the opportunity to speak with Dmitry Dimakov, head of the Tatlin workshop Tatlin’s Method – Culture of Material in Penza (Russia).
-In the video interview that you find after the break Dmitry Dimakov provides us with an introduction and overview of the life and work of Vladimir Tatlin.
+In the video interview that you find below, Dmitry Dimakov provides us with an introduction and overview of the life and work of Vladimir Tatlin.
 The interview is in Russian language with German translation and English subtitles.

 The retrospective Tatlin.
 New Art for a New World at Museum Tinguely runs until October 14, 2012.